Biochemistry and Molecular Biology

 - Take 3 core BIOC courses*: BIOC 3300, BIOC 3400, and BIOC 3700.
 MakeÌýsure you're on track with course requirements usingÌýDARSÌý

-- Looking for a hands-on learning experience? the department offers an
+- Looking for a hands-on learning experience?
+The department offers an

 - Apply for an honours degree ahead of your fourth year if you are considering graduate studies